 While I kept my mouth shut all the way until they got off at Wimbledon (I am English, after all), I would really like to talk to people like them - reasonable people of faith, who might be considering the pros and cons of Intelligent Design, and offer them a line of argument which may in some ways make more sense to them than to the average evolutionist.

-Some years back I was reading a Danish writer who was talking about God's test of Abraham, when he asks him to sacrifice his son Isaac.
-Now I've never liked this episode, in fact I suspect it contributed to my departure from religion.
+Some years back I was reading a Danish writer who was talking about God's test of Abraham, when he asks him to sacrifice his first-born son Isaac.
+Now, even as an occasionally resentful second son, I've never liked this episode - in fact I suspect it contributed to my departure from religion.
 But some - probably misunderstood - memory of his interpretation of the story as a challenge to choice or commitment stuck in my mind, to resurface from time to time.

 Another idea that had stuck in my mind was a quotation that had also taken up long term residence there: